zunc/SteinsOS/README.md

 # Introduction
 SteinsOS is an operating system featuring non-preemptive single-threaded kernel targeting on armv8.

 It is buggy and still in progress.
 My goal is to make it more stable.

 Adding more features is not my first priority now.

+I will write docs ASAP.
+Stay tuned !

 # Prerequisites
 Here's what you need: